-A substantial amount of the Foundation's support is generated through contributions receivables from other organizations or individuals, primarily in Charlotte, North Carolina and the surrounding area.
+A substantial amount of the Foundation's support is generated through contributions and pledges from other organizations or individuals, primarily in Charlotte, North Carolina, and the surrounding area.
 Changes in economic conditions can directly affect a donor's ability and willingness to make future contributions to the Foundation.
 Also the limited geographic area in which the Foundation's contributors reside, increases the Foundation's exposure to certain business concentrations.
-Approximately 51% and 66% of outstanding contribution receivable as of December 31, 2019 and 2018, respectively, are from four donors.
+Approximately 42% and 51% of outstanding pledges receivable as of December 31, 2020 and 2019, respectively, are from four donors.